alangunning/doc-ai-analysis-starter/README.md

-# Doc AI Starter
+# Doc AI

-Doc AI Starter is a **showcase template** for building end‑to‑end document pipelines with GitHub's AI models.
+Doc AI is a **showcase template** for building end‑to‑end document pipelines with GitHub's AI models.
 It helps developers new to these models structure `.prompt.yaml` files and apply them to advanced document analysis.
 The repository shows how to convert files, validate the output, run custom analysis prompts, generate embeddings, and review pull requests—all within the GitHub ecosystem.

 The project targets both beginners and experienced developers who are new to document analysis or GitHub's AI models.
 Everything runs inside the GitHub ecosystem so you can see the entire pipeline—from source files to pull‑request review—in one place.
 A simple commit under `data/` triggers the full pipeline—conversion, validation, analysis, and embedding—automatically.